lbl-srg/obc/specification/source/codeGeneration.rst

 The next section describes three different approaches that can be used by control vendors to translate CDL to their product line:

-1. Translation of the CDL-compliant sequence to a JSON intermediate format, which can be translated to the format used by the control platform (:numref:`sec_cdl_to_json_simp`).
+1. Translation of the CDL-compliant sequence to intermediate CXF representation, which can be translated to the format used by the control platform (:numref:`sec_cdl_to_json_simp`).
 2. Export of the whole CDL-compliant sequence using the :term:`FMI standard<Functional Mockup Interface>` (:numref:`sec_cdl_to_fmi`),